 The decrease in demand in October 2021 was as a result of a load shift of the Honolulu supply from the Hazelmere to the Lower Thukela System.
+Following this load shift, there have been numerous changes in the source of supply to Honolulu supply area between Hazelmere WTP and Lower Thukela WTP.
+This is due to regular outages on the Lower Thukela pipe.

-An analysis of daily historical production for the Hazelmere WTP over the past year (November 2020 to October 2021) is presented in Figure 12.28.
-It shows that for 96% of the time the WTP was being operated above its optimal operating capacity which is 80% of the plants design capacity and for 60% of the year, the plant operated above its maximum design capacity.
+An analysis of daily historical production for the Hazelmere WTP over the past year (November 2021 to October 2022) is presented in Figure 12.28.
+It shows that for 94% of the time, the WTP was being operated above its optimal operating capacity which is 80% of the plants design capacity and for 34% of the year, the plant operated above its maximum design capacity.

-Figure 12.28 Analysis of historical production at Hazelmere WTP (November 2020 to October 2021).
+Figure 12.28 Analysis of historical production at Hazelmere WTP (November 2021 to October 2022).